endroid/qr-code-bundle/README.md

 makes sure that services are automatically wired.
 If this is not the case you can find the configuration files in the `.install/symfony` folder.

+If you don't want the installer to create the auto-configuration files, it can be disabled as described [here](https://github.com/endroid/installer#configuration).

 ## Configuration

 The bundle makes use of builders to create QR codes.
 The default parameters